joshlemon/ir-toolkit/README.md

 # ir-toolkit

 ir-toolkit is a collection of tools and scripts that are indended to be useful to Incident Responders.
+All scripts have a '-h' help funtion to help you use the scripts correctly.

 ## url_sanitiser